 EVOLVING DNA

 For Autumn 2017, Robert Graham is reinterpreting its product through a more refined premium lens.
 By adding new product categories, luxurious fabrics and updated silhouettes, the brand’s goal is to provide a healthy mix of basics and more trend-oriented pieces.
-“We’re looking to excite our existing customer base and usher in a new generation of collectors who appreciate tailored fitted garments… We need to stay relevant to the modern man’s lifestyle and provide more options that cater to his changing needs,” says President Andrew Berg.
+“We’re looking to excite our existing customer base and usher in a new generation of collectors who appreciate tailored, fitted garments… We need to stay relevant to the modern man’s lifestyle and provide more options that cater to his changing needs,” says President Andrew Berg.
 The collection will include woven pieces, bottoms, knitwear, sport coats, accessories and fragrances.

 www.robertgraham.us